YuenWaHo/YuenWaHo.github.io/_pages/cetacean-ecology.md

 ---

-## Interplay of Natural Toxins and Anthropogenic Contaminants in Species-Specific Seawater Cytotoxicity: Insights from Cetacean Skin Fibroblasts
+## Dissecting the Role of Natural Toxins and Anthropogenic Contaminants in Mixture Effects of Seawater Chemical Cocktails on Cetacean Skin Fibroblasts

-_Manuscript in Major Revision_, Submitted to _Environmental Science & Technology_
+Published in _Environmental Science & Technology_

-In this study, we utilized cell lines derived from sentinel species indicative of marine ecosystem health – the Indo-Pacific finless porpoise and the humpback dolphin – as _in vitro_ models to evaluate species-specific effects of coastal seawater of Hong Kong, a representative area for cetacean health and marine pollution.
-While distinct cytotoxic susceptibilities to seawater extracts and the tested chemicals occurred in species-specific cell lines, pectenotoxin-2, despite its low chemical load, emerged as the predominant contributor to cytotoxicity in identified chemical mixtures, surpassing the effects of the studied anthropogenic contaminants across both cetacean cell lines.
+Marine mammal skin, in contact with seawater containing diverse chemicals, reflects species health and environ- mental quality.
+The contributions of natural toxins and anthropogenic contaminants to the effects of such chemical mixtures remain poorly quantified.
+Using skin fibroblast cells from the Indo-Pacific finless porpoise and humpback dolphin, we assessed the toxic potential of seawater extracts, focusing on cytotoxicity and intracellular reactive oxygen species (ROS) formation.
+Among the 38 studied chemicals prevalent in seawater, four algal toxins were 1−6 orders of magnitude more potent than 30 anthropogenic chemicals, including antibiotics, ultraviolet filters, per- and polyfluoroalkyl substances (PFASs), and polyaromatic hydrocarbons.
+Pectenotoxin-2 accounted for 92% of the cytotox- icity triggered by the mixture of all studied chemicals, which collectively explained 34% of seawater-induced cytotoxicity in porpoise cells.
+For ROS induction, although all studied chemicals collectively explained a small fraction (<1%) of the effects elicited by seawater extracts in both cell lines, okadaic acid and gymnodimine accounted for∼80% of the mixture effects of all chemicals, with additional contributions from PFASs.
+Extending the approach to other coastal habitats where concentration data are available revealed algal toxins as dominant contributors among the known contaminant mixtures eliciting dermal toxic potential.
+This study provides novel insights to guide the identification of toxicity contributors across dermal health end points, with a balanced perspective on natural toxins and anthropogenic contaminants in addressing their mixture effects on sentinel species health.

 ---